xzzhouxi/xzzhouxi.github.com/_pages/about.md

 ##### *A few fun things about me:*

-- **Board games**: I enjoy [guandan](https://en.wikipedia.org/wiki/Guandan) and [mahjong](https://en.wikipedia.org/wiki/Mahjong) – always up for a game if you are!
+- **Board games**: I enjoy [guandan](https://en.wikipedia.org/wiki/Guandan) and [mahjong](https://en.wikipedia.org/wiki/Mahjong).
 - **Music**: My playlists span pop, indie, R&B, disco funk, with a dash of hip-hop.
 I listen to music for over 100,000 minutes a year, which averages out to about 4.6 hours per day.
-I’m usually wearing AirPods, though, to be honest, they’re probably not playing music most of the time! ​
+I’m usually wearing AirPods, though, to be honest, they’re probably not playing music most of the time.
 - **Dancing**: Waacking is my favourite.
-You might catch me waacking or trying out some unskilled voguing (old way & vogue femme).
+You might catch me trying out some unskilled voguing (old way & vogue femme).
-- **Sports**: I ski, play badminton, and jog to clear my mind.
+- **Sports**: I play badminton, and jog to clear my mind.
 - I lean politically left, with strong feminist and open-minded values.
 While I enjoy meaningful discussions with people of all ideologies, I prefer to avoid needless controversies.
 Silence is my way of dodging conflict, so if I’m quiet, don’t worry—I’m just keeping the peace!
 - I care deeply about **feminism**.
 I identify as a [**Marxist feminist**](https://en.wikipedia.org/wiki/Marxist_feminism).
 Marxist feminism focuses on how capitalism contributes to women's oppression and advocates for dismantling both capitalist structures and patriarchy to achieve true gender equality.